 Another way to categorize the world’s largest investment banking companies is by looking at the so-called “bulge bracket” banks.
-These banks are the largest multinational investment banks that typically have clients that include major corporations, institutions, and governments.
-The name comes from how public offerings are advertised to the public — called a “tombstone,” it lists the groups involved in underwriting the deal, usually with the most important banks at the top.
-The font used for the top banks is bolder and bigger, causing them to “bulge” out of the page.
+These banks are the largest, multinational investment banks that typically have clients that include major corporations, institutions, and governments.
+The name comes from the way public offerings are advertised to the public — called a “tombstone,” it lists the groups involved in underwriting the deal, usually with the most important banks at the top.
+The font used for the top banks was bolder and bigger, causing them to “bulge” out of the page.

 The bulge bracket banks are not a definitive list because financial power fluctuates, and there are no explicit criteria for inclusion.

-Some banks usually considered to be bulge bracket include:
+Some of the banks usually considered to be bulge bracket include: